-- Thoroughly coat three bear paw molds or madeleine pans (or make them in batches) with cooking spray.
+Thoroughly coat three bear paw molds or madeleine pans (or make them in individual batches) with cooking spray.

-- In a large bowl, cream together butter and sugar.
 In a separate bowl, mix together flour, cinnamon, cloves, cocoa powder, and nuts.
-Add to the butter-sugar mixture, mixing thoroughly.

-- Press dough into prepared pans and bake for about 20 minutes or until a toothpick tests clean and the edges are turning slightly brown.
-Cool completely.
+Press the dough into prepared pans and bake for about 20 minutes or until a toothpick tests clean and the edges are turning slightly brown.

-- To create the almond "claws," melt chocolate and dip wide end of "paw" into chocolate, and place on waxed or parchment paper.
+To create the almond "claws," melt chocolate and dip wide end of "paw" into chocolate, and place on waxed or parchment paper.
 Insert four slivered almond "claws" into paw while the chocolate is still wet.
-Let dry completely.
-Store covered in an airtight container.
+Let dry completely and store covered in an airtight container.

 Adapted from Joza Brizova's "The Czechoslovak Cookbook" (Crown Publishers Inc., 1965).